Telecom Italia has received no offers for Inwit unit so far

-MILAN Nov 27 Telecom Italia said on Friday it had formally launched a process to sell about 45 percent of its tower company Inwit but said so far no offers had been tabled.
+MILAN Telecom Italia (TLIT.MI) said on Friday it had formally launched a process to sell about 45 percent of its tower company Inwit (INWT.MI) but said so far no offers had been tabled.

 "The process is still in an early phase and no offer has been received by Telecom Italia at this moment," the company said in a note.